shimmeringtrashpile/sandbox-nmc-website/README.md

 - ✓ Logged in as your_username_whatever_that_is

 ### 1d.
 Run the submodule command.
-OK.
-Here's the submodule command.
-This will create a folder called nmc-website with the repo in it.
+OK. here's the submodule command.
+This will create a folder called nmc-website with the NMC repo in it.

 ```git submodule add https://github.com/NewMediaCaucus/nmc-website.git nmc-website```